 Developments seeking to combine historic nature and adaptive reuse will be treated as new construction and are not eligible for the points in this Section 14-B-3-p.
-5 points a.
+5 points up to 10 points up to 5 points a.
 Development Team Tennessee Housing Credit Experience up to 5 points To reward recent Housing Credit experience in Tennessee, developers associated with the Development Team listed in THOMAS for this Initial Application MUST have received an allocation of Housing Credit previously in Tennessee as evidenced by THDA's issuance of IRS Form(s) 8609 for that development.
 The Applicant must identify the most recent Tennessee Housing Credit allocation received.